ValveSoftware/Dota-2/README.md

 Feature Requests
 -------------------

-This repository is not meant for Dota 2 Reborn feature requests.
-There are forums dedicated to general Dota 2 discussion at http://dev.dota2.com.
+This repository is not meant for Dota 2 feature requests.
+For feature requests, please use [Dota2-Gameplay](https://github.com/ValveSoftware/Dota2-Gameplay) tracker instead.

 Linux Specific
 ==============